Naseeruddin Shah: Theatre and television

 Naseeruddin Shah playing Pozzo in Motley's production of Waiting for Godot at The Doon School, 2009.

 In 1977, Shah, Tom Alter and Benjamin Gilani formed a theatre group called Motley Productions.
 Their first play was Samuel Beckett's Waiting for Godot, which was staged at the Prithvi Theatre on 29 July 1979.

 In 1988, he acted in the eponymous television series based on the life and times of Mirza Ghalib, directed by Gulzar and telecast on DD National.

 In 1989, he acted as the Maratha King Shivaji in another eponymous television series Bharat Ek Khoj based on Jawaharlal Nehru's book The Discovery of India.

 In the mid-1990s, Shah also hosted some episodes of science magazine programme Turning Point.

 In 1999, he acted as a special agent in the TV series Tarkash on Zee TV.
 He played a retired agent haunted by nightmares who is re-inducted as he apparently knows something about a dreaded terrorist somehow connected with his past.
-He played the villain with the dual identity of a ghazal singer and a Pakistani spy who supports terrorism in India in Sarfarosh (1999).
 He was the first of several celebrity actors, who played narrator in the popular audiobook series for kids Karadi Tales.
 He along with wife Ratna was the narrator in the film Paheli — the Indian entry to the 2006 Academy Awards.

 In 2017, Shah returned to film, starring in the Shakespearean adaptation The Hungry, screened under special presentations at the Toronto International Film Festival 2017.
 He also acted as lead in The Coffin Maker directed by Veena Bakshi, which however never got released in public but only remained for private viewership.

+In August 2026, he played lead in a Punjabi drama film Rehmat, directed by Gurvinder Singh based on short stories, which made it to the 79th Locarno Film Festival in the Main Competition.